-Other notable cafe/food places would be Teta Frida at the main square with amazing cakes and ice cream and the Amadeus restaurant with rolled dumplings (štruklji) and a cat.
+Other notable cafe/food places would be Teta Frida at the main square with tasty cakes and ice cream, Lük bistro with its amazing chef and custom dishes and the Amadeus restaurant with rolled dumplings (štruklji) and a cat.
 Naturally, Ptuj is still known for its wine cellars, so here’s an official list of other culinary and wine spots, since I’m not a wine lover myself.

 The details of Ptuj

 Everyone knows engineers and bloggers are fuelled by coffee.
 Since I'm both, I need double the amount!
 Also, I don't use ads, so I'm super grateful for your support.
 Thank you!